quire-io/guide/_docs/tasklist-11-attachments.md

 ![upload attachments]({{ site.url }}{{ site.baseurl }}/assets/images/attachments/upload_attachments.png)

-**Note:** The maximum size allowed for each attached file is 5MB, and a total of 200MB for each organization.
+📝 **Note:** The maximum size allowed for each attached file is 5MB, and a total of 200MB for each organization.
 {: .notice--warning}

-**Tip:** A fast way to see whether the tasks have attachments or not without opening the detail panel is to hit `Ctrl` (or `Alt` for Mac) for toggling on the breadcrumbs.
+💡 **Tip:** A fast way to see whether the tasks have attachments or not without opening the detail panel is to hit <kbd>Ctrl</kbd> (or <kbd>Alt</kbd> for Mac) for toggling on the breadcrumbs.
 {: .notice--info}